Datavault-UK/automate-dv-docs/docs/macros.md

 ([view source](https://github.com/Datavault-UK/dbtvault/blob/release/0.7.6/macros/staging/hash_columns.sql))

+!!!
+Note
-!!! note This is a helper macro used within the stage macro, but can be used independently.
+    This is a helper macro used within the stage macro, but can be used independently.

 Generates SQL to create hash keys for a provided mapping of columns names to the list of columns to hash.